Chapter 1: The Deal for Connection

 Chapter 5: Storybeing and Leadership

-“Storybeing simply recognises that a story isn’t something that we just tell; story is what we do.
+‘Storybeing’ is the notion that a story isn’t something we tell – it’s what we do.
 Every day, we act out the story of our lives.
-We want to follow heroes, we want to keep away from villains.
-Other people can persuade us by appearing to us as certain characters in the story of our lives.”
+We follow heroes and avoid villains.
+People persuade us by appearing as certain characters in our life stories.

 Chapter 6: Identity and Morality